The Fabulous Baker Boys: Box office

-Prior to its release, the film received significant press for the idea of Pfeiffer playing a former sex worker and the novelty of the Bridges brothers portraying brothers on-screen.
+Prior to its release, the film received significant press for the idea of Pfeiffer playing a former prostitute and the novelty of the Bridges brothers portraying brothers on-screen.
 The Fabulous Baker Boys was released on October 13, 1989 in 858 theaters, grossing $3,313,815 during its opening weekend.
 Tickets initially sold well in New York, Chicago and Los Angeles due to strong word of mouth.
 Originally released in over 800 theatres during its opening weekend, 20th Century Fox head of distribution Tom Sherak informed Kloves the following Monday that the studio would be removing the film from most of these theatres by the following weekend.

 The Fabulous Baker Boys would go on to earn $18.4 million worldwide against its $11.5 million budget.
 Despite its mediocre box office performance, the film proved to be a major top-seller once released on home video, for a period trailing behind the Back to the Future franchise in terms of popularity.
 According to a poll conducted by Billboard, The Fabulous Baker Boys was the second most rented home video in July 1990.
 AllMovie contributor Aubry Anne D'Arminio attributes the film's home video achievements to positive word-of-mouth following its four Academy Award nominations.
 The film was released to DVD on August 21, 1998.